-Hint: '[epi]genome chaos' (Henry Heng) triggered by stress signals, followed by epigenetic (in splicing?) rearrangements (the drift), and Darwinian selection?...
-"What does not kill me strengthens me" (Sui Huang, 2012, quoting Nietzsche) Note, however, that we are looking for a reversible and epigenetic version of chaos (chromatin rearrangements, i.e., nuclear reprogramming, no gene recombinations).
+- Is there a succession of events from a population dynamics point of view between an epigenetic, reversible, state of drug resistance, followed by a possibly acquired, genetic, unbeatable state of resistance to a given drug? - Hint: '[epi]genome chaos' (Henry Heng) triggered by stress signals, followed by epigenetic (in splicing?) rearrangements (the drift), and Darwinian selection?...
+"What does not kill me strengthens me" (Sui Huang, 2012, quoting Nietzsche) Note, however, that we are looking for a reversible and epigenetic version of chaos (massive chromatin rearrangements?)